Our Worldview

 This definition sits comfortably within the global trend away from adherence to a single faith tradition towards a more generalised, diverse and inclusive approach.
 In other words: spiritual but not religious.

-Repeating what is written above, we suggest that at the heart of spirituality is every individual’s own authentic experience of the wonder and energy of life.
-Connection.
+Repeating what is written above, we suggest that at the very heart of spirituality lies every individual’s own authentic encounter with the wonder and energy of life.
+This sense of connection is not something that can be handed down or imposed; it emerges uniquely within each person as they awaken to the mystery and vitality that surrounds and flows through them.